Cocanb/Cocanb.github.io/src/cocanb-guide.md

 Thquicbrowfojumpovethlazdononeckenexcserdecydge.
 ```

 **Step 4:** Add spaces, punctuation (cf. [below](#rules-regarding-punctuation)), and diacritics as you see fit.
-You may also alter the capitalisation of individual letters, but the first letter of the sentence shall remain capitalised:
+You may also alter the capitalisation of individual letters, but the first letter of the sentence shall remain capitalised: (Referred to as "Decoration" in this document)

 ```
 Thquîc browföjum povethlàz dóno necken exčserd ecydğe.